clEsperanto/CLIc/docs/source/functions.rst

 Function instantiation
 ~~~~~~~~~~~~~~~~~~~~~~

-Once defined and documented, we can proceed to the corresponding source file to instantiate the function.
+Once defined and documented, we can proceed the actual function code which will be in a ``.cpp`` file.
+Start by creating a new source file in the correct tier directory with the name of the operation you are implementing.
+Here, as my function name is ``my_operation_func``, the file should be named ``my_operation.cpp``.
+If it is a tier2 function, the file should be located in the ``clic/src/tier2`` directory.
+The file will have to include the needed headers and the namespace of the tier as shown below.
+We encourage users to start from an existing function file and adapt it to their needs.

 .. code-block:: cpp

     // clic/src/tier2.cpp

+    #include "tier0.hpp"
+    #include "tier1.hpp"
+    #include "tier2.hpp"

+    #include "utils.hpp"

+    namespace cle::tier2
+    {

     auto my_operation_func(const Device::Pointer &device, const Array::Pointer &src, Array::Pointer &dst, float param1, int param2) -> Array::Pointer
     {
         // Implementation of the function
     }

+    } // namespace cle::tier2

 The first step in the function implementation is managing the return value.
 In `CLIc`, if not provided by the user, the functions are responsible for managing the output array creation and allocation.
 We can rely on a set of `tier0` functions which will create and allocate the output array `dst`.
 These functions test the existence of a `dst` array, and if not provided, will allocate one.
 The most common case is to use the `tier0::create_like()` function.
 This function utilizes the information from `src` (size, dimension, etc.) to create an array of the same size as `src`.
 Optionally, we can specify a `dType` parameter if the function is supposed to return an array of a specific type.
 The default behavior is to propagate the `src` data type to the `dst` array.